-These results paint a markedly different picture than the one depicted in the UNESCO report (CSE programs have been "effective in changing behaviour when implemented in school, clinic, and community settings,"92), reported by the CDC meta-analysis (CSE is effective in "both ... school and community settings") or on the TPP website ("programs with evidence of effectiveness"), 93 or claimed by some CSE advocates (for example, see Advocates for Youth, "Comprehensive sex education has been proven effective ... [to] delay onset of sexual activity ... and increase condom use"94).
+These results paint a markedly different picture than the one depicted in the UNESCO report (that CSE programs have been "effective in changing behaviour when implemented in school, clinic, and community settings,"92), reported by the CDC meta-analysis (that CSE is effective in "both ... school and community settings"), on the TPP website (a list of CSE "programs with evidence of effectiveness"), 93 or claimed by some CSE advocates (for example, see Advocates for Youth, "Comprehensive sex education has been proven effective ... [to] delay onset of sexual activity ... and increase condom use"94).
 For U.S. school-based CSE programs, we found just three initial findings of sustained improvement in teen abstinence or condom use in studies by the programs' developers-findings that have not been replicated.
 There was virtually no evidence of success at reducing teen pregnancy or STDs.
-(Our findings echo the results of a 2019 meta-analysis of the most recent round of TPP outcome studies, the large majority of which were studies of CSE programs.
-Combining the results of these 44 studies produced no statistically significant program effects on any of the targeted outcomes, including rates of teen sexual activity, contraceptive use, pregnancy, or STDs.
-95)
+(Our findings echo the results of two recent meta-analyses of sex education studies, in which the large majority of programs evaluated were CSE.95 A 2018 meta-analysis of 21 schoolbased programs found "no consistent evidence that [the] evaluated programs were effective in reducing pregnancy or in improving results in the secondary outcomes analyzed [condom/contraceptive use and sexual initiation]."
+And a 2019 meta-analysis of 44 TPP replication studies found no statistically significant program effects on any of the targeted outcomes, including rates of teen sexual activity, contraceptive use, pregnancy, or STDs.)

-Of particular concern is the dearth of findings of real success by school-based CSE programs at producing sustained improvement on any measure of condom use.
+Of particular concern, in the present study, is the dearth of findings of real success by school-based CSE programs at producing sustained improvement on any measure of condom use.
 None showed effectiveness at increasing consistent condom use and only two showed effectiveness at increasing frequency of use or use at last intercourse, less-protective outcomes, in single studies by program developers.
 This is striking since it is a central purpose of CSE, is one of its main distinctions from AE, and is important for providing even partial protection from STDs for sexually active teens.